cjcheema/ansible_docker_nginx_code_for_ec2/README.md

 │   └── workflows
 │       └── deploy.yml          # GitHub Actions workflow
 ├── deploy_nginx.yml            # Ansible playbook to install Docker and deploy NGINX └── inventory.ini               # Ansible inventory with EC2 instance details
 ```
+<b>Note:</b> I have removed the inventory file since I am using dynamic inventory with ansible considering security.

 ## Prerequisites
 * An existing AWS EC2 instance (Ubuntu preferred)
 * SSH access to the instance
 * GitHub repository to store this project

-## GitHub Secrets configured:

-EC2_SSH_KEY: Your EC2 private SSH key content

 ## Setting Up GitHub Secrets
 Go to your GitHub repository:

 Settings ➔ Secrets and variables ➔ Actions ➔ New repository secret

-### Add a new secret:
+### Configure the GitHub Secrets under New Repository secret:

-Name: EC2_SSH_KEY
+* Name: EC2_SSH_KEY
   Value: Paste the content of your .pem private key (used for EC2 SSH access)

+* Name: EC2_USER
+  Value: Provide the EC2 instance login user in GitHub Secrets which can be used for executing the ansible playbook for deployment.

+* Name: EC2_ANSIBLE_HOST
+  Value: Provide your EC2 machine Public IP address in GitHub secret to avoid hardcoding of IPs and keeping your virtual machine IP secure.

 ## How to Trigger the Deployment
 Once you push the project to GitHub: